rexposadas/my-osu-website/README.md

+# This is deploye in Heroku

+To deploy:

+  git push heroku master

+To run locally:

+  npm start

+# Below is original

 # My OSU Website

 This repo contains the implementation of my OSU website.
 It was bootstrapped using [Create React App](https://github.com/facebookincubator/create-react-app).